 Condition

 We only accept items free of stains, pet hair, rips and tears, and other damage.
 Please launder, lint-roll, and empty pockets before you bring your items in.
-We steam clothing, so don’t worry about bringing your items in on hangers or ironing them before you come in.
-We prefer items folded and stored in bags or totes.
+Please bring your items folded and stored in paper bags or totes.

 Brands we love

-We fill our racks with products from retailers like Everlane, Not Perfect Linen, Reformation, Eileen Fisher, Nordstrom, Aritzia, Free People, Madewell, Anthropologie, First Rite, Ace & Jig, Elizabeth Suzann, Ali Golden, Ilana Kohn, Doen, Sezane, Emerson Fry, Rachel Comey, Jessie Kamm, Christy Dawn, Fog Linen Work.
+We fill our racks with products from retailers like Everlane, Not Perfect Linen, Reformation, Jungmaven, ARQ, Back Beat Co., Diarte, First Rite, Ace & Jig, Elizabeth Suzann, Ali Golden, Ilana Kohn, Doen, Sezane, Emerson Fry, Rachel Comey, Jessie Kamm, Christy Dawn, Fog Linen Work.
 Isabel Marant Etoile, Ulla Johnson, and many, many more.

-We also carry clothing from J.Crew, Topshop, Zara, Loft, Urban Outfitters, and others, as long as they are in great condition and still trending.
+We also carry clothing from Madewell, Anthropologie, J.Crew, Artizia, Free People and others, as long as they are in great condition and still trending.

 How to consign with Editor